The Funniest Tweets From This Year’s Grammys

 On Rihanna’s “Wild Thoughts” performance:

-On Tony Bennet, and knowing yourself:
+On Tony Bennett, and knowing yourself:

 On remembering things: